-Alright guys, this tutorial is probably my personal favorite because of my love for script lettering and its ability to communicate a wide variety of messages.
-In this tutorial you’re going to learn the basics of informal (also known as casual) and formal script lettering.
-By the end, you will have a grasp of stroke weights, contrast, kerning, flourishing, speed, angle, and other techniques that are used to develop script lettering.
+This tutorial is probably my personal favorite because of my love for script lettering and its ability to communicate a wide variety of messages.
+In this tutorial, you’re going to learn the basics of informal (also known as casual) and formal script lettering.
+By the end, you'll have a grasp of stroke weights, contrast, kerning, flourishing, speed, angle, and other techniques that are used to develop script lettering.

 Let’s tackle the script lettering first, and then move forward into flourishing.
-We'll cover the basics to begin, and then we’ll add on the embellishments and other bells and whistles so that your typography stands out from the rest and appears more “custom”.
-After all, that is what “lettering” is all about: custom and unique hand-drawn typography!
+We'll cover the basics to begin, and then we’ll add the embellishments and other bells and whistles so that your typography stands out from the rest and appears more “custom”.
+After all, that's what “lettering” is all about: custom and unique hand-drawn typography!

 Before we actually begin this tutorial, I want to provide you all with some much-needed information that will help your overall understanding of the below methods.